Theme Decoration Ideas For Janmashtami

 Aarti Thal Decoration

-As it is the birthday of the lord, we all do aarti in the morning and evening.
+As it is the lord’s birthday, we all do aarti in the morning and evening.
 So for aarti, we would like to decorate aarti thal uniquely.
-We can use glitter foam sheets in green, light blue, and dark blue colors.
-Cut them in peacock feather shape and make three pairs of feathers.
-Stick them gather and put it in the aarti thal it will look impressive and unique.
+We can use glitter foam sheets in green, light blue, and dark blue colours.
+Cut them into peacock feather shapes and make three pairs of feathers.
+Stick them together and put them in the aarti thal it will look impressive and unique.

 Decorate A Dahi Handi